fbksd/fbksd/README.md

 benchmarked and compared using Image Quality Assessment (IQA) metrics.
 The libraries also support adapting renderers, which allow FBKSD to use them as rendering back-ends.

-If you have an existing technique that you want to run with FBKSD, take a look at the library [C++ API reference](#c++-api-reference).

-If you'd prefer writing your technique in Python, we provide Python bindings as well: [FBKSD Python documentation](https://fbksd.github.io/fbksd/docs/python/latest).

 For details about the motivation and system architecture, refer to our paper: [A Framework for Developing and Benchmarking Sampling and Denoising Algorithms for Monte Carlo Rendering](http://www.inf.ufrgs.br/~oliveira/projects/FBKSD/FBKSD_page.html)